crdschurch/jekyll-cloudsearch/README.md

 [![Build Status](https://travis-ci.org/crdschurch/jekyll-cloudsearch.svg?branch=master)](https://travis-ci.org/crdschurch/jekyll-cloudsearch)

 `jekyll-cloudsearch` is a Jekyll plugin that publishes site content to AWS Cloudsearch.
+It assumes content is aggregated from Contentful and stored as collection objects within a Jekyll instance.

 ## Installation